Here's What We Know About The Austin Bombing Suspect

-The suspect responsible for the Austin bombings has been identified by several news outlets as Mark Anthony Conditt.
+The suspect responsible for the Austin bombings has been identified as Mark Anthony Conditt from Pflugerville, Texas.

-The Associated Press and NBC News cited anonymous law enforcement officials in identifying him.

-He lived in Pflugerville, Texas.
-Pflugerville Mayor Victor Gonzales told the Associated Press that the suspect lived two blocks away from him in an area known as Old Town, but added that he did not know his family.
+Authorities said the suspect died when he detonated an explosive during a confrontation with police.
+Texas Gov. Greg Abott told KVUE that the suspect appeared to have no military or criminal background and that investigators were still trying to determine his motive

+A 2012 blog that Conditt appeared to write for a class about the US government at Austin Community College contained posts with his opinions about same-sex marriage, abortions, the death penalty, and terrorists.

+An acquaintance of Conditt, who did not wish to be identified, told BuzzFeed News that she and Conditt were in the same homeschool community in Pflugerville between the ages of 8 and 13.
+She said that she had play dates with Conditt who "seemed like a regular boy who liked to have fun and play games."

+"His family seemed very nice," she said.
+"I was completely shocked when I heard, I had no idea it would be someone I knew."

-In a statement to BuzzFeed News, Austin Community College confirmed that MConditt was a student there from 2010-2012 but that he did not graduate and did not attend the college since then.
+In a statement to BuzzFeed News, Austin Community College confirmed that Conditt was a student there from 2010 to 2012, but that he did not graduate and did not attend the college since then.
 The college said they were working with the Austin Police Department.

-Authorities on Wednesday said the suspect died when he detonated an explosive during a confrontation with police.
+In a 2013 Facebook post on an account that appeared to belong to Conditt's mother, she wrote: "I officially graduated Mark from High School on Friday.
+1 down, 3 to go.
+He has 30 hrs of college credit too, but he's thinking of taking some time to figure out what he wants to do....maybe a mission trip.
+Thanks to everyone for your support over the years."

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.